khanfarr/ar-project-1.6/README.md

 ## Challenges and Future Work
 ### Challenges
-- Asset sourcing: it was difficult to find Toronto-specific props with a consistent visual style, so I generated several models and then iterated on placement/scaling in Unity.
+- I struggled to find city specific assets so I generated several models and then iterated on placement and scaling in Unity.
-- Tracking stability: showing both cubes at once while keeping scene alignment stable required hierarchy and transform tuning.
+- I had to tune hierarchy and transforms carefully to keep both cubes stable when they were tracked at the same time.
-- Real-time data robustness: API requests can fail or return incomplete data, so scripts use fallback displays (`N/A` or last successful value) to keep the UI readable.
+- I had to handle API failures and incomplete responses, so I used fallback displays (`N/A` or the last successful value) to keep text readable.
+- I made a subway entrance model in Blender that I thought looked really cool, but it broke when I transferred it into Unity.
+I tried a few fixes, but I was spending too much time on it, so I decided to make a bagel model instead.
-- Git corrupted my project several times during development, so I had to restart 4 times.
-This was the most frustrating part of the project.
+- Git corrupted my project several times during development, and I had to restart 4 times.
+This was definitely the most frustrating part of the project, but I do think it helped me nail how to get a project up and running quickly.
-- I also had to do a non-standard Git setup near the end and was not fully sure whether it affected the project, so I made sure to record my demo video first as a backup.
+- I also had to use a non-standard Git setup near the end, and I was not fully sure whether it affected the project, so I recorded my demo video first as a backup.
-- Workflow friction in Unity: adjusting text and object placement was tedious because I had to enter Play mode repeatedly to check results.
+- I found text and object placement in Unity tedious because I had to keep entering Play mode to check positioning changes.

 ### Future work
-- Add direct interactivity (click/tap events and city-specific mini interactions)
-- Replace basic weather-color mapping with full weather VFX (rain/snow particle systems)
-- Improve model polish and scene composition for stronger visual storytelling
+- I wanted to add more interactivity so people could click/tap things and trigger mini actions in each city scene.
+- I wanted to upgrade the weather visuals with actual rain/snow effects instead of only changing the cube color.
+- I wanted to polish the models and overall layout so the scenes felt more detailed and intentional.
-- Add more city cubes and a route-selection interaction between locations
+- I wanted to add more city cubes and let users pick travel routes between them.
-- Publish a standalone build and add analytics/performance profiling
+- I wanted to publish a proper standalone build so people could test it more easily.
-- Reduce runtime lag by optimizing models, textures, and update frequency of API/UI refreshes (tracking was stable, but the scene could still feel slightly laggy at times)
+- I wanted to reduce the slight lag by optimizing models, textures, and how often data/UI updates ran.
-- Improve iteration speed by building a better in-editor placement workflow for text and props, so layout changes can be tested faster without constant Play-mode switching
+- I wanted a faster way to adjust text and object placement in-editor without entering Play mode every time.

 ## Use of AI and Collaboration